 Also on Karmøy, historic Skudeneshavn is a still-thriving, real-life 19th-century clipper town.
 Home to more than 200 beautiful wooden houses, the old town, Gamle Skudeneshavn, is regarded as one of the best preserved in Europe.

-The central feature of the town itself is the sound running through its heart.
-The waterfront has several places to eat and drink and is a pleasant place to relax on a sunny day.
-Watch out for the rather unexpected sculpture of Marilyn Monroe!
+The central feature of the town itself is the Karmsund sound, which runs through its heart.
+The waterfront area has several bars and restaurants, making it a pleasant place to stroll or relax on a sunny day.

-Built in 1931, the pink Haugesund City Hall is one of Norway’s best-known neo-classical buildings.
-It overlooks the city square and a small park.
+Built in 1931, the distinctive pink Haugesund City Hall is one of Norway’s most recognisable examples of neo-classical architecture.
+It was a gift to the city from shipping magnate Knut Knutsen and his wife Elisabeth, and today it remains a striking landmark.

 Living in Haugesund